-Low-impact paving material, such as volcanic cinders, is suggested for both the coastal path and service road.
-However, depending on the volume of usage in the long-term, gravel and/or asphalt pavement may be more cost effective than cinder for the service road.
+DHHL should consult with NPS Ala Kahakai and Na Ala Hele when determining the exact location of the coastal path.
+Use of signage and trail markers are recommended in order to maintain the natural setting of the place; however, use of low-impact paving material such as volcanic cinders should be considered to prevent soil erosion.
+Use of low-impact paving material is also suggested for the service road, but gravel and/or asphalt pavement may be more cost effective than cinder for the service road in the long-term.
 Construction costs for both cinder and gravel pavement are lower than asphalt although higher annual maintenance costs are anticipated.
-The entity contracted to use the service road will be responsible for maintaining the road.